avalyn-project/avalyn_assistant/includes/roadmap.md

 #

 - 03/16/2023 []
-- - Development halted, due to other projects.
+- - Development halted, due to development on other projects.

 #